mathematica-pub/frontend-shared-packages/projects/viz-components/src/lib/data-marks/DATA_MARKS_DESIGN.md

 #### Required properties

-- data: any[]
+- data: T[]
-  - an array of _any_ type that contains values to visualize
+  - an array of type T type that contains values to visualize
+  - type T will be provided by user in specifying the config file for the DataMarks component

 #### Required properties - with default values